Estrogen-related receptor alpha: Ligands

 The isoflavone phytoestrogens genistein and daidzein are non-selective ERR agonists, while XCT790 has been identified as a potent and selective inverse agonist of ERRα.
+SLU-PP-332 is a potent agonist of ERRα.

 Cholesterol has recently been found to bind to and activate the ERRα, and may be the endogenous ligand for the receptor.
 Moreover, the effects of cholesterol, statins, and bisphosphonates on osteoclastogenesis in bone tissue require ERRα; in accordance, cholesterol-induced bone loss or bisphosphonate osteoprotection is absent in ERRα knockout mice.
 Furthermore, statin-associated myopathy and suppression of cholesterol-induced cytokine secretion by macrophages are reduced by absence or inhibition of ERRα.
 As such, modulation of ERRα signaling is a key mediator in the actions of statins (by changes in cholesterol levels) and bisphosphonates.